-When you schedule time on your calendar how often do you pencil in activities on Someday?
+How often do you pencil in activities on Someday?

-Never heard of Someday being on the calendar?
-That’s because Someday doesn’t exist in reality.
-There’s a saying that goes: “There are 7 days in a week and Someday isn’t one of them.”
+Never heard of ‘Someday’ being on the calendar?
+That’s because ‘Someday’ doesn’t exist in reality.
+There are 7 days in a week and ‘Someday’ isn’t one of them.

-Step 1: Schedule
+Step 1: Mark your calendar

 Use your calendar and the days that are based in reality!
 If there’s something you want to do, put it in your calendar.

 Which of the following statements feels more empowering to you?
 “Someday I’ll get enough sleep.”
 OR, “Tonight at 9 p.m.
 I’m going to turn off my phone, get ready for bed, drink a cup of chamomile tea and relax.”
 Which statement actually gets you on the path to becoming the person you want to become?